Akeem Dent

-Akeem Dent (born September 24, 1987) is a former American football linebacker.
-He was drafted by the Atlanta Falcons in the third round of the 2011 NFL Draft.
-He played college football at Georgia.
-He played for the Atlanta Falcons and Houston Texans.
+Akeem Dent (born September 24, 1987) is an American professional football coach and former player who is the Outside Linebackers coach for Elon of the Coastal Athletic Association (CAA).
+He played professionally as a linebacker in the NFL.
+He was selected by the Atlanta Falcons in the third round of the 2011 NFL draft.
+He played college football for the Georgia Bulldogs.
+He also played for the Houston Texans.

 Professional career

 Atlanta Falcons

-Dent was selected by the Atlanta Falcons in the third round (91st pick overall) of the 2011 NFL Draft.
+Dent was selected by the Atlanta Falcons in the third round (91st pick overall) of the 2011 NFL draft.
 He was signed by the team on July 28.
 Dent was selected to the Pro Football Weekly All-Rookie Team.

 Houston Texans

 On June 18, 2014, Dent was traded to the Houston Texans for quarterback T. J. Yates.

 Dent signed a two-year contract to stay with the Texans on March 24, 2015.

 Jacksonville Jaguars

 On August 28, 2017, Dent signed with the Jacksonville Jaguars, only to be released on September 1.